Tagline: Die Harder

 ‘How can the same shit happen to the same guy twice?’ a bewildered John McClane asks as he finds himself in yet another terrorist hotspot.
 By the time we hear those words, we have already asked ourselves that question many times over, and that is precisely the point.
 Die Hard 2: Die Harder is as ‘more of the same’ as its tagline suggests, and screenwriter Steven E. De Souza is under no delusions to the contrary.
 Taking the directorial reigns this time around is The Dream Master‘s Renny Harlin, and he pays due homage to John McTiernan’s blockbuster opus, this time plunging our reluctant hero into a flaming soup of rogue military operatives, federal double-crosses and impossibly dismissive police captains.
 Sound familiar?
 Well, the similitudes don’t stop there.

 Back in 1988, Die Hard changed the face of action cinema, taking inspiration from the likes of Richard Donner’s Lethal Weapon by eschewing the usual musclebound formula and putting personality and characterisation front and centre.
-What we got was one of the most rewarding exercises the genre has ever produced, a movie buoyed by the cynical charms of an everyman hero looking to fix things with his family in time for festive celebrations, and in doing so he was forced to go above and beyond, delivering breakneck action by the bucket load.
+What we got was one of the most rewarding exercises the genre has ever produced, a movie buoyed by the cynical charms of an everyman hero looking to fix things with his family in time for festive celebrations, and in doing so being forced to go above and beyond, delivering breakneck action by the bucket load.

 This time McClane finds himself stuck at Dulles International Airport in Washington, D.C.
 Once again he is meeting his wife Holly (Bonnie Bedelia) and once again he is in for a very long day as our ruthlessly efficient crooks attempt to extricate a South American drug lord from justice.
 This time the hostages are a plane full of passengers, a circling rabble who face the prospect of running out of fuel as Colonel Stuart (William Sadler) shuts off the runway lights and forces another aircraft to explode into flames, just to show that he is serious.